Bhaswanth-A/bhaswanth-a.github.io/_posts/2022-08-12-traffic-signs-recognition.md

 [![Bhaswanth-A/Traffic-Signs-Recognition - GitHub](https://gh-card.dev/repos/Bhaswanth-A/Traffic-Signs-Recognition.svg?fullname=)](https://github.com/Bhaswanth-A/Traffic-Signs-Recognition)

+## Introduction

+The following project shows the implementation of a simple convolutional neural network (CNN).
+The model will be able to identify which signal it is when presented with a colour image of a traffic sign.
+Being my first project in deep learning, I gained extensive knowledge about how the dataset is composed, how to pre-process images, which deep network to use, and how to efficiently choose the number of layers and units.

 ## Dataset

 The dataset used for this project can be obtained from [Public Archive: daaeac0d7ce1152aea9b61d9f1e19370](https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html)

 ## Data Preprocessing

+The entire dataset contains images of different sizes.
+Since the very first operation of the model involves reading and standardizing the images, it is important to resize all the images to a predefined size, 32x32 in this case.
+The colorspace of the images is also converted from RGB to grayscale.

+Another important data preprocessing step is one-hot encoding.
+One-hot encoding refers to the process of converting categorical data variables to a numerical form, and this is done with a 43-dimensional array.

 ### Image Resizing